The Product Regulation and Liability Review: United Kingdom - England & Wales

-A specific state-of-the-art defence is available under the CPA.47 Its application has been considered in various cases including Gee,48 where the court focused on the reasonable beliefs of the producers and orthopaedic surgeons involved at the time rather than facts that became known in hindsight.
+A specific 'state of the art' defence is available under the CPA.47 Its application has been considered in various cases, including Gee,48 where the court focused on the reasonable beliefs of the producers and orthopaedic surgeons involved at the time rather than on facts that became known in hindsight.

 A state of the art defence will not assist in defending a claim for breach of the requirement that a product is fit for purpose, but it is likely to be helpful in defending allegations of unsatisfactory quality.

 To decide whether a product is defective, courts take into consideration all the relevant circumstances, including the way in which the product has been marketed and any instructions or warnings that come with the product.

 The learned intermediary defence applies where the manufacturer supplies the necessary information about its product to an expert intermediary, such as an architect or doctor, who then deals directly with the end consumer.
 The rationale is that, where the learned intermediary fails to pass on any instructions or warnings regarding the product, it is the intermediary (and not the manufacturer) that should face liability for loss.

 The 'learned intermediary' is a defence in tort.
 It is not strictly a defence under the CPA, but it is one of the factors to be taken into account in deciding whether a product is defective.49

 No negligence is likely to attach to a product if the design, manufacture and sale comply with all applicable regulations.
 Regulatory compliance is not an automatic defence under the CPA, although it will be taken into account as an indication that the level of safety of the product was as persons generally were entitled to expect.
 Upon proof of regulatory compliance, it is generally for the claimant to persuade a court that the product was unsafe.50

 There are a number of additional defences available under the CPA:51